Brands

 Adding brands

-You can add brands during the project wizard (Step 2) or at any time from the Brands tab on your project page.
+You can add brands during the project wizard or from Project Settings -> Brand setup.

 To add a brand after project creation:

-1. Go to your project and click the Brands tab
+1. Go to your project and open Project Settings -> Brand setup

 2. Click Add Brand